raigu/company-registry-code-validation/README.md

 }
 ```

-If used in declarative style programming and the registry code is not known and the
+If used in declarative programming and the registry code is not known at the
 construction phase then use closure to defer code fetching:

 ```php